PjHurtig/camping-pack-list/README.md

 ## Content

-All text content made by Jonatan Hurtig (thats me, the author of this project)
+All text content made by Jonatan Hurtig (that's me, the author of this project)

 ## Media

-Image at the top is from Guillaume Gouin on [unsplash](https://unsplash.com/photos/68YXvKCobKI)
+The image at the top is from Guillaume Gouin on [unsplash](https://unsplash.com/photos/68YXvKCobKI)